 To clarify requirements for federal compliance with all federal, state, and local hazardous waste cleanup laws, Representative DeGette introduced the Federal Facility Superfund Compliance Act of 1999 (H.R.
 617) on February 8, 1999.
 As introduced, H.R.
-617 specifies that DOD and all other federal agencies are subject to penalties, fines, administrative orders, enforcement sanctions, procedural requirements, inspection and monitoring of facilities, and reviews of plans, studies, and other documents imposed under any federal, state, or local law that addresses hazardous waste response and cleanup.
-The bill also would waive any U.S. immunity with respect to state and local cleanup requirements as long as they are not more stringent than those required under federal law.
+617 specified that DOD and all other federal agencies would have been subject to penalties, fines, administrative orders, enforcement sanctions, procedural requirements, inspection and monitoring of facilities, and reviews of plans, studies, and other documents imposed under any federal, state, or local law that addressed hazardous waste response and cleanup.
+The bill also would have waived any U.S. immunity with respect to state and local cleanup requirements as long as they were not more stringent than those required under federal law.
 As introduced, H.R.
-2956 includes similar provisions that would clarify the extent to which DOD and other federal agencies are subject to all federal, state, and local hazardous waste cleanup laws.
+2956 included similar provisions that would have clarified the extent to which DOD and other federal agencies are subject to all federal, state, and local hazardous waste cleanup laws.